magnetis/caze/README.md

 module Project
   include Caze

-  has_use_case sum:      UseCases::Sum,
+  has_use_case :sum, UseCases::Sum
-  has_use_case subtract: UseCases::Subtract
+  has_use_case :subtract, UseCases::Subtract
 end
 ```